Tech-With-Christian/MassTransitDemo/README.md

   <br>
   <a href="https://christian-schou.dk"><img src="https://github.com/Tech-With-Christian/Dotnet-Demo-CRUD-Api/blob/main/assets/img/cs-logo-polygon.png" alt="Christian Schou Logo" width="200"></a>
   <br>
-  .NET CRUD API
+  MassTransit .NET Demo
   <br>
 </h1>

-<h4 align="center">This is a simple CRUD API for use in my <a href="https://blog.christian-schou.dk" target="_blank">tutorials</a>.
-It contains a simple implementation of a CRUD service for products, that can easily be extended.</h4>
+<h4 align="center">This is a demonstration of how easy it is to implement MassTransit in a simple .NET CRUD API.
+You can read the <a href="https://blog.christian-schou.dk" target="_blank">full tutorial here</a>.
+It contains a simple implementation of MassTransit with communication to RabbitMQ on a CRUD service for products, that can easily be extended.
+The service will create new products in the database using a publisher and consumer.</h4>

 <p align="center">